Preserve websites before they change.

 Scheduled crawls

 Set up daily, weekly, or monthly archive runs.
-Each one automatically detects changes and only fetches the delta.
-Costs stay predictable as your archive grows over months and years.
+Each run detects changes and only fetches the delta.
+Costs stay predictable as the archive grows over months and years.

-Schedule weekly crawls.
 Spider detects which pages changed since the last snapshot and only re-fetches those.
-Pair with data connectors or webhooks to push new versions directly into your archive storage.
+Pair with data connectors or webhooks to push new versions directly into archive storage.

 # Incremental archive crawl